Real-Ripple/Ripple/README.md

 - Non-blocking UI using Tkinter.
 - Memory-only context to avoid truncation and preserve conversational continuity.

-## Changes in Ripple-1.3.py
+## Changes in Ripple-1.3.1.py
-- Updated system prompt to guide Ripple towards deeper understanding of the data as not being all that exists, instead seeing it as a digital representation of a broader, interconnected reality.
+- Overhauled the system prompt, transforming Ripple into a more engaging and sophisticated entity.

 ## Quick Start